2Emma-zhou/community/docs/Introduction.md

 #### Namespace
 The core of supOS.
 Models your data into a folder-file structured tree map.
 With its embedded MQTT broker, your data is easily recognized and accessed through MQTT topics that exactly follow the data hierarchy.
 :::info
-For example, you have a CNC machine in your factory, workshop A, production line A, and this should be the modeled topic: factory/workshopA/productionLineA/CNC.
+For example, you have a CNC machine in your factory, workshop A, production line A, and the modeled topic could be `factory/workshopA/productionLineA/CNC`.
 :::

 #### Sink